 Flying when pregnant

-If you are expecting a child when making a booking, book your flight and when your baby is born, call us to add their name to the booking.
+If you are expecting a child when making a booking, please continue to book your flight and when your baby is born, simply call us to add their name to your booking.

 Pregnant customers permitted to travel must be able to comply with seat belt regulations.